Mastodon

 Caching in WebFramework is managed using the Cache interface, which defines the contract for cache implementations.
 The framework provides two implementations:

-• RedisCache: A Redis-based implementation for high-performance caching.
+• RedisCache: A Redis-based implementation for high-performance caching in the web-framework-redis module.

 • NullCache: A no-op implementation that performs no caching, useful for testing or when caching is disabled.